radixdlt/olympia-node/radixdlt-core/radixdlt/src/main/java/com/radixdlt/api/core/README.md

 ## Version Notes

-The current version 0.9.0 of the Core API is a preview of the API intended to allow integrators to begin integrating the Radix ledger.
-In particular the following endpoints will be backwards compatible once 1.0.0 is released:

-* `/network/configuration`
-* `/network/status`
-* `/transactions`
-* `/construction/derive`
-* `/construction/build`
-* `/construction/parse`
-* `/construction/finalize`
-* `/construction/hash`
-* `/construction/submit`

-All other endpoints may change by the 1.0.0 release, and further endpoints (such as mempool contents) will be added.
+All endpoints in Version 0.9.0 are intended to be backwards compatible with version 1.0.0 once released so that there is little risk that clients working with this spec will break once 1.0.0 is released.
+Additional endpoints (such as retrieving mempool contents) are planned to be added.